sagieppel/MatSim-Generator-Generate-image-of-random-materials-on-ranodm-objects-with-Blender/README.md

 ![](/Figure2.jpg)

-## How it works:
-The general work on the script is loading.
-Objects background and two materials.
-Assigning one material to the object and then gradually transitioning the object to the second material while generating images of the transition states.
-See (paper)[] for more details

 # What you need
 ## Hardware + Software
 The script was run with Blender 3.1 with no add-ons, it can run with GPU or CPU but run much faster with a strong GPU.